jakobnissen/BinBencherBackend.jl/docs/src/walkthrough.md

 * Length of shortest sequence
 * Total length of genomes that are assembled

-The genomes here contain both plasmids and organisms, and the sequence length of 200 bp is too short.
+The genomes here contain both plasmids and organisms.
-Let's filter the reference using [`subset!`](@ref) to only retain organisms, and sequences of length 25 or more:
+Let's filter the reference using [`subset!`](@ref) to only retain organisms, and sequences of length 10 or more:

 ```jldoctest walk
 julia> subset!(ref;